pbs-assess/pacea/README.md

 <!--
 README.md is generated from README.Rmd.
 Please edit that file.
 Build with -->

 <!--
 which builds the .html that can be viewed locally (but isn't pushed to GitHub;
 GitHub uses README.md to make the page you see on GitHub).

-Figures - to update a figure, manually run the piece of code that makes the .png file.
+&#10;Figures - to update a figure, manually run the piece of code that makes the .png file.
 See notes below (and Issue #44).
 Make the png resolutions the same in each direction, at least for multi-panel plots, as seemed a bit blurry when I hadn't (primary production and hotssea at least).